heckler1/format_and_copy/README.md

 Parellel file copy allows for a large speed improvement compared to some other solutions that perform a sequential copy.

 Be careful, this script will format ALL removable devices attached to the system.

+The bootable variant installs syslinux on the drive and sets the active flag on the primary partition.